spensbot/unit-of-work/README.md

 # Unit of Work

-An unopinionated project management software that is simple-by-default with opt-in complexity.
+Unopinionated project management software.
+Simple-by-default.
+Opt-in complexity where you need it.